Our guide to Okinawa covers everything you need to know about this island paradise from the amazing local delicacies to where to stay

-Looking for short trips from Hong Kong?
+With hotel quarantine finally over, we’re looking for short trips from Hong Kong to scratch that travel itch!
 We love exploring Singapore, Kuala Lumpur and South Korea, but one of our fave spots in Asia is Japan.
-A short 2.5-hour plane ride from Hong Kong, Okinawa is a gem just waiting for you to discover.
+In fact, now that there are less travel restrictions in Japan, it’s better late than never to book your next trip.
+With just a short 2.5-hour plane ride from Hong Kong, Okinawa is a gem just waiting for you to discover.
 One of five Blue Zones internationally, it’s known for its amazing food and the people of Okinawa have some of the longest lifespans in the world!
-What do we not love about Okinawa?
-Honestly, everything from the people to the convenience stores are amazing, so find out where you have to visit thanks to our guide to Okinawa.
+Find out where you have to visit with our guide to Okinawa.

 GUIDE TO OKINAWA: Where to eat in Okinawa